 Business for Communicators provides future and current professional communicators with a hands-on, working knowledge of how businesses profit, grow, and adapt in their competitive environments.

 Corporate communicators aspire to sit at the decision-making table but too often fall short because of an inability to speak the language of business or effectively apply a business mindset to communication strategy.
-Business for Communicators provides the in-depth business literacy these professionals need, beyond just building the case for business intelligence, explaining business basics, or how business sense is applied in corporate settings.
-The text delves into the details of corporate finance, accounting, marketing, strategy, operations and economics to provide a theoretical grounding and a working knowledge that business communicators can apply to every decision they make.
+Business for Communicators provides the in-depth business literacy these professionals need, beyond just building the case for business intelligence or explaining business basics.
+The text delves into the details of corporate finance, accounting, marketing, strategy, operations, and economics to provide a theoretical grounding and a working knowledge that business communicators can apply to every decision they make.
 Real world applications illustrate concepts covered, focus on the communication implications of business outcomes, and provide opportunities for extended learning and discussion.

-This book is an essential resource for advanced undergraduate and postgraduate students, as well as professional corporate communicators ready to enhance their influence and advance their careers with business acumen.
+This book is an essential resource for advanced undergraduate and graduate students, as well as professional corporate communicators ready to enhance their influence and advance their careers with business acumen.

 An accompanying website, blog, email, and social media platforms provide additional resources, interaction, commentary, and responses to questions from educators and practitioners, as well as teaching materials for educators, at www.thecommunicatorsmba.com.